wf5w/todo/README.md

 print all todos (-f todos.xit is implied): $ todo

-print all todos .. searching for text: todo -p /some text
+print all todos .. searching for text: todo /some text   # a beginning / is required

 print all todos ... that are still open: todo -p open